Extremal divisors on moduli spaces of rational curves with marked points: Introduction

-In \cite{CC}, Chen--Coskun construct divisors on $\M_{1,n}$ using $n$-tuples $(a_1,\dots,a_n)$ of integers such that $\sum a_i =0$.
+In \cite{CC}, Chen and Coskun construct divisors on $\M_{1,n}$ using $n$-tuples $(a_1,\dots,a_n)$ of integers such that $\sum a_i =0$.
 They show that if $\gcd(a_1,\dots,a_n)=1$, the divisor corresponding to the $n$-tuple is a rigid, extremal effective divisor.
-We examine the proper transforms of these divisors on $\M_{0,n+2}$ with respect to the clutching morphism that glues marked points $n+1$ and $n+2$.
-We call these proper transforms Chen--Coskun divisors.
-We first find formulas for the classes of Chen--Coskun divisors, and then prove results relating Chen--Coskun and hypertree divisors.
-In particular, we show that the Chen--Coskun divisor associated to $(1,1,\dots,-1,-1,\dots)$ coincides with a particular hypertree divisor.
+We examine the proper transforms of these divisors on $\M_{0,n+2}$ with respect to the clutching morphism that glues the two markings (we call these proper transforms Chen--Coskun divisors).
+We first find formulas for the classes of Chen--Coskun divisors, and then prove results relating Chen and Coskun and hypertree divisors.
+In particular, we show that the Chen--Coskun divisor associated to the $n$-tuple $(1,1,\dots,-1,-1,\dots)$ coincides with a particular hypertree divisor.

-We then investigate extremality of Chen--Coskun divisors.
-Such divisors need not be extremal, as examples on $\M_{0,5}$ verify.
-In \ref{counterex}, we show that the Chen--Coskun divisor corresponding to $(n,1,-1,-1,-1,\dots)$ is always extremal and is neither a hypertree divisor nor the pullback of a hypertree divisor.
-Hence, this furnishes a counterexample to the conjecture \ref{conj}. \\
+Next, we investigate extremality of Chen--Coskun divisors.
+Such divisors need not be extremal, as examples in \ref{rex} show.
+However, in \ref{counterex}, we show that the Chen--Coskun divisor corresponding to $(n,1,-1,-1,-1,\dots)$ is always non-boundary extremal.
+Moreover, these particular Chen--Coskun divisors are neither a hypertree divisors nor pull-backs of hypertree divisors.
+Hence, they furnish a counterexamples to the conjecture \ref{conj}.

+In \ref{conditions} we give a proof of a well-known criterion for extremality used in \ref{counterex}.
+In fact, we show that our criterion not only guarantees extremality, but also that the effective cone is ``not rounded" near the given divisor.
+No reference for this fact was found.

+In \ref{rex}, we further investigate extremality and rigidity of Chen and Coskun classes.
+We give criteria for rigidity and non-extremality via conditions on the $n$-tuple defining a Chen--Coskun divisor, and discuss implications for constructing ``large" families of extremal divisors on $\M_{0,n}$. \\

 \textsc{Acknowledgements.} I am grateful to Jenia Tevelev: this paper began as a summer 2013 REU project under his instruction at the University of Massachusetts Amherst, and his guidance was instrumental in its creation.
-I am indebted to Anna Kazanova, Tassos Vogiannou, and Julie Rana who helped me to learn Macaulay2 and debug programs.
-I would also like the thank Ana-Maria Castravet for useful discussion during the 2013 Young Mathematicians Conference at the Ohio State University, and Stephen Coughlan and Eduardo Cattani for many helpful suggestions regarding this paper.
-The research was supported by NSF grant DMS-1001344 (PI Jenia Tevelev).
+I also want to thank Anna Kazanova, Tassos Vogiannou, and Julie Rana for helping me to learn Macaulay2 and debug programs; Ana-Maria Castravet for discussion during the 2013 Young Mathematicians Conference at the Ohio State University; Stephen Coughlan and Eduardo Cattani for feedback on earlier drafts; and Angelo Felice Lopez for bringing to my attention a gap in my original proof of \ref{L2}.
+I would also like thank the referee for their suggestions, which I found invaluable.